 Danube Quay and promenade “25th May” is an ideal place in Belgrade where you can walk, bike, or enjoy some of the many restaurants and bars.
 There is also the Beton Hall with some of the best night clubs in Belgrade, so many tourists visit this place.

 The first “neighbor” of the Beton Hall is Savamala and Belgrade Waterfront.
 That is a project that consists of reinvigorating the area known as the Sava Amphitheater.
-Building residential blocks, hotels, a shopping mall, bicycle paths, and other facilities is also a part of the project.
-That will give the right bank of the Sava a whole new look.
+Residential blocks, hotels, a shopping mall, bicycle paths, and other facilities are also a part of the project.
+It will give the right bank of the Sava a whole new look.

 10. Zemun Quay

 Zemun Quay or Liberation Quay is a promenade on the territory of the Zemun municipality.
 It is located on the right bank of the Danube River.
 It extends from the Gardos area to the Municipality of New Belgrade.
 Further, the trail continues to the confluence of the Sava and Danube rivers and goes towards the Old fairground and the Sava’s bank.

 11. Great War Island and Lido Beach

 A Great War Island is at the confluence of the Sava and Danube rivers.
 It is protected as a nature reserve, due to a large number of bird species.

 Lido Beach is on its northern tip.
 It is a sandy beach that occupies a tiny part of the Great War Island.
 However, it’s quite popular.
 Every summer, city employees set up a pontoon bridge, so people can reach the beach from the Zemun Quay.

 What to see in Belgrade – architectural decorations of the capital